parisiam/scai-edu/manuals/maintenance.md

 [TOC]

+# Checking for new versions

+New versions of Moodle and of the plugins will be released from time to time.

+►See [install_git.md](manuals/install_git.md) document to upgrade Moodle.

+*Paragraph to complete.*

 # Maintenance mode

 Maintenance mode is for preventing any users other than administrators from using the site while maintenance is taking place, though *it's not designed to prevent user access during version upgrades*.